 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-You can talk with your child’s pediatric oncologist if you have questions.
+Talk with your doctor if you have questions.

 A COVID-19 vaccine works to activate the immune system to protect against the coronavirus that causes COVID-19.
 You get the vaccine as an injection (shot) in the upper arm.

-Two COVID-19 vaccines are authorized for use in the United States:
+Three COVID-19 vaccines are available for use in the United States.

 A vaccine must meet strict safety standards before it is available for use.
 After a vaccine is authorized, scientists will continue to study the COVID-19 vaccines to make sure that they are as safe and effective as possible.